mgem/mgem.github.io/_posts/blog/2015-09-07-streaking-overnight-cultures-and-glycerol-stocks.md

 		Store at -80°C

 ###That’s all for now!
 This has been the introduction to A Fledgling’s Guide to Syn Bio.
-If you have any comments or questions you can email [me] (mailto:ngmc2@mcmaster.ca), [Fei Fei] (xiayf@mcmaster.ca), or post in the comment section below.
+If you have any comments or questions you can email [me](mailto:ngmc2@mcmaster.ca), [Fei Fei](xiayf@mcmaster.ca), or post in the comment section below.
 See you next week!